ahartz1/atus-analysis/README.md

 * In your command-line program (such as Terminal on Mac&nbsp;OS&nbsp;X), navigate into the newly created repo.
 By default, this will be called `atus-analysis`.
 Install the requirements file by runnning **`pip install -r requirements.txt`**.

+* You will need to download the data files by running the `download_data.sh` script.
+(Enter and run the following line at your command prompt: `./download_data.sh`)

 ### Opening the Notebook
 * Using a command-line program, navigate to the folder containing the downloaded file and run the following line: **`ipython notebook atus-analysis.ipynb`**